 Make sure that all components of the product are solid before deploying anything.
 Check and double check the installers, include a FAQ document so that participants won’t have to contact you to get answers, and include documentation and help system content if at all possible (even if these aren’t complete, include them so that you can get early feedback).

 Running the Program

-Once the program has started it will be critical that you communicate regularly with both the participants and your internal team.
-For smaller programs you should call them at least once a week to check in and make sure they are using the product and having no issues.
-For larger programs send regular email communications.
-Make sure you communicate about the overall status of the program, bug fixes/new versions that they need to install, updated FAQs and details about contests or incentives.
-If the participants hear from you regularly they will be reassured and be much more likely to continue putting in time and effort to help you with the product.
+Once the program has started, it is critical that you communicate regularly with both the participants and your internal team.
+For smaller programs, you should call them at least once a week to check in and confirm they aren’t having issues with the product.
+For larger programs, send regular email communications.
+Communicate the overall status of the program, bug fixes/new versions that they need to install, updated FAQs and details about contests or incentives.
+If the participants hear from you regularly they’ll feel reassured and are much more likely to continue putting in time and effort to help you with the product.

 Also make sure to communicate internally with your team.
 Provide a weekly status report including number of bugs reported, usage by participants, whether you are meeting the stated goals and what you need from the team to continue to be successful.
-It’s critical that you keep the team informed so that as the program gets ready to wrap up everyone knows the status and there aren’t any surprises or disconnects about the results.
+It’s critical that you keep the team informed.
+Once the program gets ready to wrap up, everyone knows the status and there aren’t any surprises or disconnects about the results.

 When you are ready to end the Beta program you should have the participants complete a short exit survey.
 If there is an incentive or a contest, make it a requirement to complete the survey in order to qualify.